sage-code/eve/manual/structure.md

 ```

 **note:**
-* Constants are immutable;
+* Constants are immutable entities;
-* Usual constant identifiers are using uppercase letters;
+* Constant identifiers are using uppercase;
 * Constants are using operator "::" for initialization;
 * Constant type is implicit defined using type inference;